madmaxx09/miniRT/README.md

 - ./miniRT "config file"
 - there is an example config file in examples/

+On linux you might have to download the GLFW library
+- sudo apt-get update
+- sudo apt-get install libglfw3
+- sudo apt-get install libglfw3-dev

 This project was made for learning purpose not for performance, in fact this raytracer runs on cpu and on a single thread.
 Could not have made this project without this ressource https://raytracing.github.io/ (raytracing in one weekend series).